Frequently Asked Questions - Access management

 The case officer responsible for managing the permit application will track and manage progress on the road manager approvals.
 We will evaluate how the process is performing and use this information to streamline assessment.

-No. Operators still have to secure all other approvals from electricity companies, rail authorities and other third parties as part of their application before your permit can be issued.
+No. Operators still have to secure all other approvals from electricity companies, rail authorities and other third parties as part of their heavy vehicle operations.
+You may be required to provide evidence of these approvals either as; part of the application process, when the NHVR is advised by a Road Manager prior to permit issue, or as part of a condition on permit issue.
 See Third-party provider approval for more information.

 Twenty-eight days is NOT the standard timeframe for permits to be decided.

 Twenty-eight days is a statutory deadline within which local government road managers must respond to a consent request.
 It caps the time they can take to respond to us and is absolutely NOT the standard timeframe for permits to be decided.
 At all times, we are working to resolve your permit request as quickly as possible.